 Most cancer survivors are beyond the age of having children—and sadly some of our younger community members have impaired fertility.
 If you are trying to freeze eggs, sperm, or embryos before starting cancer treatment, these procedures are still going forward.
 Other infertility treatments have recently been halted to conserve medical resources.
 This blog focuses on improving your sexual pleasure and feelings of intimacy during this difficult time.

 Is it safe to have any sexual activity?
-So far infection from the virus has not been traced to body fluids like semen, vaginal fluids, or breast milk, but the CDC warns that more research is needed.
+So far infection from the virus has not been traced to vaginal fluids, or breast milk, but the CDC warns that more research is needed.
+Recently, traces of the virus were found in semen of men who had recovered.
+However, it is unclear if this means the virus could be transmitted through sex.
 The virus has been found in saliva, fluids from the sinus and lungs, blood, urine, and feces (stool).
 If only one partner in a couple has the virus, having sex together would very likely increase the risk of the other partner getting it.

 Most people getting active cancer treatment and many who recently ended treatment have weakened immune systems and should be practicing strict social distancing.
 Ask your oncology team if you have questions about your risk for complications from coronavirus.

 Also, the average age of cancer diagnosis is 64, so most of us are within the age group at high risk for complications of COVID-19.
 Younger or older, if you are not sheltering with a partner, this is certainly not the time to find someone new.
 However, many singles are continuing to use online dating apps to meet potential partners, keeping actual contacts for now to phone or video chats.